Jewellery History Today Notes for Contributors

 Possessive apostrophes.
 Use ‘s for all nouns except plurals, where the possessive is s’.
 For example, ‘St James’s day’ but ‘the Jones’ gifts’

 Sale-rooms.
 Use possessive apostrophe, eg ‘Christie’s’, except for Bonhams.

 Day, month, year.
 Eg: 26 May 1909.

 Time.
 Use full 4-digit form, eg 11.00

-For picture captions, use ‘Fig n.’ (upper case F for fig, space, number, stop).
-For references within the text, use ‘(fig n)’ (lower case f, no final stop, in brackets).
+For picture captions, use ‘Fig. n.’ (upper case F for fig, stop, space, number, stop).
+For references within the text, use ‘(fig. n)’ (lower case f, no final stop, in brackets).

 Jewellery History Today is a magazine, not a learned journal.
 Don’t use footnotes at all, if they can be accommodated in the text in any way.

 Please include a short biography of around 2-3 lines.